 Increase productivity of department

-Make progress on quarterly goals & OKRs for department
+Make progress on quarterly goals and OKRs for department

 Enable other departments

 Research and propose additional ways to engage with existing community and identify new opportunities for community engagement

 To officially release a feature, it should meet the following criteria:

 Scalable: Works for 60k concurrent connections, 60M rows in the database, and in High Availability

 Cross Platform: Works on all web view sizes, mobile apps, desktop apps

 Secure: Reviewed internally for security, and included in future security reviews

 Accessible: Accessibility has been added for user interface components

 Logged: Audit log entries have been added to allow System Admins to troubleshoot issues